weiping-playnext/Zenject/README.md

 If you want to add your own validation logic, you can do this simply by having one of your classes inherit from `IValidatable`.
 After doing this, as long as your class is bound in an installer somewhere, it will be instantiated during validation and then its `Validate()` method will be called.
 Note however that any dependencies it has will be injected as null (unless marked with `[ZenjectAllowDuringValidation]` attribute).

 Inside the Validate method you can throw exceptions if you want validation to fail, or you can just log information to the console.
 One common thing that occurs in custom validatables is to instantiate types that would not otherwise be validated.
-For exmaple, if you create a custom factory that directly instantiates a type using `Container.Instantiate<Foo>()`, then `Foo` will not be validated - however you can fix this by having your factory implement `IValidatable` and then calling `Container.Instantiate<Foo>()` inside the Validate() method.
+For example, if you create a custom factory that directly instantiates a type using `Container.Instantiate<Foo>()`, then `Foo` will not be validated - however you can fix this by having your factory implement `IValidatable` and then calling `Container.Instantiate<Foo>()` inside the `Validate()` method.

 ## <a id="scene-bindings"></a>Scene Bindings